-Providers who can service some form of fibre-to-the-premises broadband will be the fastest options for you right now.
-This primarily will be full fibre providers, but Virgin Media is also one of the fastest thanks to its cable broadband technology.
+Internet providers who can deliver gigabit broadband will be the fastest option right now.
+This primarily will be full fibre providers, but Virgin Media is also one of the fastest, thanks to its cable broadband technology.

-Although full fibre only has 18% nationwide coverage right now, it's rapidly expanding through a number of networks:
+Although full fibre only has about 40% nationwide coverage right now, it's rapidly expanding through a number of networks:

 - Openreach provides FTTP broadband connections for BT and Sky

 - CityFibre hosts Vodafone's Gigafast connections as well as some of its own deals

 - Hyperoptic provides full fibre for new-builds and flats